Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills: Preliminaries

-A solution to a motion planning problem is a collision-free trajectory $\tau: [0,1] \rightarrow \gC$ such that $\tau(0) = c_i$ and $\tau(1) = c_g$.
-A trajectory is collision-free if $F(c) = 1$ for every configuration in the trajectory.
-Although motion planning is essential for controlling a robot, it is unsuitable for very long-horizon problems due to its infinite state space and branching factor.
-Additionally, motion planning does not handle the perceptual reasoning or closed-loop feedback required for other robot controllers.
+A solution to a motion planning problem is a collision-free trajectory $\tau: [0,1] \rightarrow \gC$ such that $\tau(0) = c_i$, $\tau(1) = c_g$, and $F(\tau(t)) = 0$ for all $t \in [0,1]$.
+Although motion planning is a fundamental component of robot control, it is insufficient for very long-horizon problems due to its continuous state space and large branching factor.
+Moreover, it does not capture the perceptual reasoning or closed-loop feedback required by many robot skills.